auchung/seasonal-recipes/README.md

 | 40-50                 | 4.70977 |

-- This aggregate helped us recognize that other factors may have a stronger role in impacting average ratings.
-For instace, a user might give 5 stars to both a quick 3-step snack and a fancy 25-step dinner because despite their differences, both recipes worked well for their purpose.
+This aggregate helped us recognize that other factors may have a stronger role in impacting average ratings.
+For instance, a user might give 5 stars to both a quick 3-step snack and a fancy 25-step dinner because the different recipes are suited for a different purpose.

 ---